Analysis | Trump’s most blatant politically motivated firings

-But while Krebs’s firing is certainly among the most transparently political ones of Trump’s tenure, it’s hardly the only one.
+But although Krebs’s firing is among the most transparently political ones of Trump’s tenure, it’s hardly the only one.

 Below is a recap of whom Trump has fired for failing to toe his line — and rather transparently.